 But the NHL Lockout put an end to Action Packed’s foray into hockey before it even began.
-Interest in hockey cards declined while the NHL and its players engaged in labor negotiations, and retailers were loathe to try new hockey products in a market that was already crowded to begin with.
+Interest in hockey cards declined while the NHL and its players engaged in labor negotiations, and retailers were loath to try new hockey products in a market that was already crowded to begin with.
 Thus, Action Packed never came out with any of these four sets, or its planned set of Hockey Hall of Fame trading cards.

 If Badge of Honour had come out as planned, I honestly would have not been too interested.
 Sure, I probably would have bought a pack or two out of curiosity, but I was mainly into cards when it came to hockey collectibles.
 Still, a Patrick Roy pin on my school bag would have been pretty rad back then.

 What do you think of Badge of Honour?
 Would you have collected them all, bought a few packs or ignored them entirely back in 1994-95?
 If something like this was released today, would you buy it? ■

 Follow Sal Barry on Twitter @PuckJunk.